 The Stoddard Firm Has Passionate and Qualified Scaffolding Accident Lawyers in Georgia

-The experts at The Stoddard Firm are closely familiar with employment law, premises liability, product liability, personal injury, and wrongful death.
-We know the typical circumstances surrounding scaffolding accidents, so we know what to look for, but we don’t make assumptions.
+The experts at The Stoddard Firm are well-versed in employment law, premises liability, product liability, personal injury, and wrongful death.
+We understand the typical circumstances surrounding scaffolding accidents, so we know what to look for, but we don’t make assumptions.
 We’ll perform our own thorough investigation of the accident to find out what went wrong, identify all negligent parties, and present you with your best options for full compensation.

-When we say full compensation, we mean we don’t just want to make sure you can cover emergency surgery or, if necessary, funeral expenses without taking on debt.
-We mean we want all of your expenses related to the accident covered for the rest of your life, including lost income and long-term care, as well as a fair sum for your physical and emotional pain.
+Full compensation, to us, has a very specific meaning.
+We don’t simply want to be sure you can cover emergency surgeries — or, if necessary, funeral expenses — without taking on debt.
+We want all of your expenses related to the accident to be covered for the remainder of your life, including lost income and long-term care, as well as a fair sum for your physical and emotional pain.
 An experienced construction accident attorney understands and appreciates the scope of expenses you may be facing and can help to quantify them for the purposes of settlement or trial.